mk-Guvi/react-basics/README.md

 8.)create the Title and Inputfield components and import it in app.js anduse these components in app component with its props.

 9.)In app.js,change ul to p-tag in map fuction and add checkbox inputfield in the map function

+10.)create the toggle status fucntion that changes the checkbox and call it in checkboxchangehandler function with taskindex as argument and call the checkboxchangehandler in the onchange attribute of checkbox inputfield.